bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * **Goal:** To establish required legal documentation and compliance measures for social media platform integrations.

-*Note: The Orchestrator AI and Social Media Manager personas ensure compliance and platform requirements are met (see 'Agentic Personas & Team Model').*
+*Note: The Orchestrator AI and Social Media Manager droids ensure compliance and platform requirements are met (see 'Agentic Droids & Team Model').*

 **User Stories for Epic 6:**